 I made a spontaneous decision to visit the Lakes again and got up at ungodly hour on Saturday to catch 5:38 to Kendal via Warrington.
 Disappointingly, there was no direct bus to Keswick so early, only to Ambleside.
-It was still nice and quiet in this prettly little town around 9 am, but it soon started filling with visitors, mostly Asian groups taking selfies at the pier.
-I left my Pentax at home, hence the crappy phone pics below.
+It was still nice and quiet in this prettly little town around 9 am, but it soon started filling with visitors, mostly foreign groups taking selfies at the pier.
+I left my Pentax at home, hence the lazy phone pics below.

 I caught the next 555 bus to Keswick eventually… Saturday is a market day and so the town was crammed with stalls offering everything from local foods to woolen jumpers and sheepskins.
 Keswick is lovely but gets overcrowded so very easily.
 I wanted to get some advice at the tourist information about how to best utilize my 5-6 hours.
 To my surprise, they didn’t have free maps showing the walks directly from Keswick.
 In fact they had no free maps of any kind.
 I find it strange, because every town, village and hamlet in Ireland seems the exact opposite and the Basque Country we recently visited was the same.
 I ended up buying a £1.25 National Park guide to Walla Crag – just a thin leaflet really – a £7.99 calendar and a fridge magnet.
 A good selection of free leaflets and maps explaining local walks would be very desirable.
 ‘You have to buy a book’ – I heard from the lady at the counter.
 Who carries a book with them when doing hillwalking ?
 What about people who only popped in for one day and have no need to take books back with them to USA or Japan ?
 Not the best marketing strategy for the Park.